youssefsadquy/Study-Scheduler/WeeklyLog.md

 - James Carr: Participated in the markdown design of group pages.
 - Youssef Sadquy: Reformatted functional requirements file.

-### :x: Week 8
+### :white_check_mark: Week 8
 - Kalam Hakim: Updated Week 7 Log to completed.
 - Jan Makarewicz: Update to Weekly log working on use case digram.
 - James Carr: Created new UML Branch and pushed first draft UML use-case diagram to remote.

-### :x: Week 9
+### :white_check_mark: Week 9
 - Jan Makarewicz: Created the Use Case Description word file to for me and others to add into.
-- James Carr: Generated UML use case diagram from uml source and merge uml development branch
+- James Carr: Generated UML use case diagram from uml source and merged uml development branch.
+Began use case class diagram
 - Lukas Hammer: Formatted functional requirements and fixed typos

+### :x: Week 10
+- James Carr: Inserted UML diagram image into use case document.
+Began working on a use case description.